GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 #### Using Google Cloud SDK

 Google Cloud SDK is a command line interface for Google Cloud Platform products and services.
-This is the recommended way of setting up authentication during local development.
+This is a convenient way of setting up authentication during local development.

 If you are using the SDK, the driver can automatically infer your account credentials from your SDK configuration.